zowe/docs-site/docs/user-guide/configure-xmem-server.md

-# Configuring the Zowe cross memory server (ZIS)
+# (Optional) Configuring the Zowe cross memory server (ZIS)

 The Zowe cross memory server (ZIS) provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.
+It is launched with the ZWESISTC started task which runs the loadmodule ZWESIS01.
 The same cross memory server can be used by multiple Zowe desktops.
 The cross memory server is required to log on to the Zowe desktop and operate the desktop apps such as the Code Editor.
 If you wish to start Zowe without the desktop (for example bring up just the API Mediation Layer), you do not need to install and configure a cross memory server and can skip this step.

 :::info**Required roles:** system programmer, security administrator
 :::